tytydraco/yessleep/out/The_man_in_the_red_sunglasses_says_he_wants_to_make_another_deal_I_havent_seen_him_since_I_was_kid.md

 For a moment, the man looked outright stunned.
 Then the smile on his face expanded, growing to a size that seemed almost inhuman.
 “Oh, you *are* a clever one, Danny!
 Cleverer than most.
 Very well then:”

-“First, you’re uncle.
+“First, your uncle.
 He wished for a lifetimes supply of cocaine.”

 *Cocaine?* I had a vague understanding that that was the white stuff Uncle Brett liked to put in his nostrils.